 At the end of the interview the senior immigration official came over, checked my immigration official's work (my application and declaration), and then signed their part of the paperwork.
 My immigration official then stamped it and said "Welcome to Hungary”, gave me a Residence Permit and then sent all the paperwork to Budapest, Hungary.

-The residence permit and address card have separate uses, but usually work as one.
+A residence permit and address card have separate uses, but also work as one.

 A Residence Permit allows you to stay in Hungary for more than the standard 90 Days.
 Normally you can only stay in Hungary for up to 90 Days before you need a residence permit to extend your stay.
 The application must be made before the 90 Days is finished.
 Ideally one or two weeks before, if not immediately.

-Depending on your particular situation, and possible work type, you might only be granted a residence permit for the duration of your work or studies.
+Depending on your particular situation, and possible work type, you might only be granted a residence permit for the duration of your work or studies; such as a student permit.
 On the other hand, you might be granted an indefinite residence permit, like me, if you own an apartment in Hungary.
 Each situation and each application is unique, and more importantly NOTHING IS GUARANTEED; so expect nothing.